Nour-Ibrahim-1290/Bondora-Credit-Risk-Analysis-P2P-Lending-Platform/Project_Bondora_Credit_Analysis_P2P/Report.md

 ### 1.1 Introduction
 - [**Bondora**](https://www.bondora.com/) is investment platform, which connects between investors and investees which includes Peer-to-peer lending.
 - Peer-to-peer lending has attracted considerable attention in recent years, largely because it offers a novel way of connecting borrowers and lenders.
 But as with other innovative approaches to doing business, there is more to it than that.
-- In this project we will be doing credit risk modelling of peer to peer lending Bondora systems.
+- The reauiremnets for this project is to:
+      1- credit risk assesmnet of new borrowers.
+      2- Probability of Default of new borrowers.

 ### 1.2 About Data
 - Data for the study has been retrieved from a publicly available data set of a leading European P2P lending platform  ([**Bondora**](https://www.bondora.com/en/public-reports#dataset-file-format)).